Sampling method in Research

 The selection of an appropriate technique for choosing participants is very much important.
 As the sampling procedure could have a significant influence on research outcomes.
 It is very much important to make the right selection of samples to draw valid conclusions.

-There are 2 types of sampling techniques are:
+2 types of sampling techniques are:

 1. Probability sampling method

 Probability sampling includes a random selection of participants from a large population.
 Probability sampling enables you to make statistical assumptions about the entire group.
-It is the technique by utilizing which you can provide every individual in a population a chance to get select as a participant in research.
+It is the technique by utilizing which you can provide every individual in a population a chance to get selected as a participant in research.
 Probability sampling enables you to generate a research outcome that represents the complete population.

-Probability sampling technique can be categorized into 4 categories these are:
+The probability sampling technique can be categorized into 4 categories these are:

 a) Simple random sampling